sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 Be sure to use the absolute path for the directory into which the backups will go.

-The `pg_hba.conf` file should be configured so that the line for `local` uses `trust` authentication:
+The `pg_hba.conf` file should be configured so that that these three lines use the `trust` method of authentication:
 ```
 local    all    all    trust
+host    all    all    127.0.0.1/32    trust
+host    all    all    ::1/128    trust
 ```

 The script should be run from a regular user account with admin privileges.
 Do not run this script from either the `root` or `postgres` user accounts.